hotosm/fmtm/docs/about/faq.md

 ## Info For Repository Contributors

-### How can I become a contributor to the FMTM?
+### How can I become a contributor to the FieldTM?

-To become a contributor to the FMTM, you can create an account on Github and contribute to issues, discussions, or pull requests.
+To become a contributor to the FieldTM, you can create an account on Github and contribute to issues, discussions, or pull requests.

 ---

-### Who can contribute to FMTM?
+### Who can contribute to FieldTM?

-Anyone can contribute to FMTM.
+Anyone can contribute to FieldTM.
 It is an open-source project, and contributions from developers, designers, and other contributors are always welcome.

 ---

-### What kind of contributions can I make to FMTM?
+### What kind of contributions can I make to FieldTM?

-There are several ways you can contribute to FMTM, including:
+There are several ways you can contribute to FieldTM, including:

 **Development**: If you have experience in web development, you can contribute by fixing bugs, adding new features, or improving the